The Autism Resource Centre (ARC) is a twelve place LEA funded resource provision for students with Autism.

-The provision consists of a large teaching area where students have their own space and resources to aid their individual learning styles.
-A quiet area has been developed, with easy chairs and bean bags to help relax and calm the students.
+Our well established provision consists of a large teaching area where students have their own space and resources to aid their individual learning styles.
+A quiet area has been developed, with comfortable chairs and bean bags to help relax and calm the students.
 We have a small sensory area for students to use and a private room for students mentoring sessions.
-ICT facilities include four computers, colour printer and interactive whiteboard.
+ICT facilities include computers, laptops, colour printer and interactive whiteboard.
 A life skills area with cooking facilities to enable students to develop independent living skills.
 We have an area for sensory circuits including a rowing machine and exercise bike.

-ARC students attend Social Skills lessons once a week.
-Topics covered include: emotional awareness and communication, empathy, positive thinking, assertiveness and dealing with anger.
+ARC students attend Social Skills lessons in the ARC, topics covered include: emotional awareness, communication, empathy, positive thinking and assertiveness.
 Through these lessons students are emotionally equipped to develop their independence skills.

-The ARC is staffed by a specialist ASC teacher Mrs J Milborne and teaching assistants.
+The ARC is staffed by a specialist ASC teacher Mrs J Milborne and six specialist ASC teaching assistants.